pkg vs Bun vs Deno

 Architectural difference in one picture

-Native addon support — the real differentiator
+Native addon support

-Almost all non-trivial Node projects load something through dlopen: better-sqlite3, sharp, bcrypt, canvas, Prisma's query engine, etc. How each tool handles this is the most common reason a migration stalls.
+Most non-trivial Node projects load something through dlopen: better-sqlite3, sharp, bcrypt, canvas, Prisma's query engine, etc. How each tool handles this is the most common reason a migration stalls.

 | Scenario | pkg | Bun | Deno |